nicohlr/ipychart/docs/docs/user_guide/scales.md

 ### Example

-Here is an example of a radial scale with custom angleLines, gridLines, pointLabels and ticks options:
+Here is an example of a radial scale with custom angleLines, grid, pointLabels and ticks options:

 :::details Click to show the code used to generate the Chart.
 <br>